uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/README.md

 ### Single page output

-Although a single page of HTML is generated the markdown is spread across multiple files to make it easier to manage.
+Although a single page of HTML is generated, the markdown is spread across multiple files to make it easier to manage.
 They can be found in `source/documentation`.